EbenGitHub/FinalProjCS50P/README.md

 ## Contact developer

 If you have comments, or want to contribute to this program or by any means if you want to contact me, use:
-* GitHub User name: Eenrics
+* GitHub User name: Eenrics[go to the website url](https://github.com/Eenrics/)
 * Email Address: ebenezeresh525@gmail.com
 * Phone Number: +251955455616

 ## Aknowledgment
-- Thank you CS50 Harvard
+- Thank you CS50 Harvard[go to the website url](https://cs50.harvard.edu/python/2022/)
-- Thank you David J. Malan
+- Thank you David J. Malan[go to the website url](https://github.com/dmalan)
 - Thank you all CS50 teams
 - Thank you God

  © Copyright Reserved!
 Kiding :)
- Use it.
+ >Use it.
 I don't care.